1and2papa/CTAssetsPickerController/README.md

 ## Note
 CTAssetsPickerController does not compress the picked photos and videos.
 You can retrieve the image or video data of picked assets by the `PHImageManager` object.
-Please refer the documentation of `PHImageManager`.
+Please refer the documentation of [`PHImageManager`](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHImageManager_Class/index.html).

 ## License

  The MIT License (MIT)

- Copyright (c) 2013 Clement CN Tsang
+ Copyright (c) 2015 Clement CN Tsang

  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal